 Your home is one of the biggest purchases you will ever make.
 Up until quite recently, getting onto the property ladder at all was difficult enough, the recession meant that borrowing was extremely limited and many of us were put in a position where earning our own home was just impossible.
 Thankfully, things have moved forward now.
-Companies like Prospect Homes are building new properties, and government help to buy schemes have meant that owning a home is once again within reach.
+Companies are building new properties all the time, and government help to buy schemes have meant that owning a home is once again within reach.
 However, after paying your mortgage deposit you’re always going to left pretty broke, and so finding ways to decorate and personalise your new home needs to be done on a budget.
 Here are a few ideas for going about it!

 Collect things before you move